Large quasar group

 A large quasar group (LQG) is a collection of quasars (a form of supermassive black hole active galactic nuclei) that form what are thought to constitute the largest astronomical structures in the observable universe.
 LQGs are thought to be precursors to the sheets, walls and filaments of galaxies found in the relatively nearby universe.

 Prominent LQGs

 On January 11, 2013, the discovery of the Huge-LQG was announced by the University of Central Lancashire, as the largest known structure in the universe by that time.
 It is composed of 74 quasars and has a minimum diameter of 1.4 billion light-years, but over 4 billion light-years at its widest point.
 According to researcher and author, Roger Clowes, the existence of structures with the size of LQGs was believed theoretically impossible.
 Cosmological structures had been believed to have a size limit of approximately 1.2 billion light-years.

+Other scientists have expressed doubt whether these structures really exist.

 List of LQGs

+Redshift, represented by "z," is a fundamental concept in astrophysics.
+It measures how much the light from celestial objects shift as they move away from Earth.
+A higher redshift value means the object is farther away in the universe.